Pure Passive ETFs

 Trading decisions can make the difference

 We have noticed some investors evaluating smart beta ETFs the same way they view pure passive ETFs, based on their understanding that both are seeking to track an index and have similar risks.
 However, smart beta ETFs make many more assumptions and generally require a custom index; pure passive ETFs generally do not.
 There are many active investment construction decisions being employed in smart beta.
 Therefore, we believe smart beta should be evaluated more like active ETFs.
-However, a key difference between smart beta ETFs and active remains: active ETFs allow the portfolio manager to trade – rebalance, add, or remove individual securities – when they believe the time is right, rather than on a predetermined basis.
+However, a key difference between smart beta ETFs and active remains and is worth emphasizing: active ETFs allow the portfolio manager to trade – rebalance, add, or remove individual securities – when they believe the time is right, rather than on a predetermined basis.
 This is a key potential advantage that the buyer receives with active management.

 A note of caution

-Both smart beta ETFs and active ETFs are complex investment vehicles that pose risks.
+Both smart beta ETFs and active ETFs are relatively sophisticated investment vehicles that pose risks.
 Passive ETFs also pose risks, but they may offer a more straightforward story to investors and financial professionals who are researching allocation options.
 If the goal is to try and protect investors from the potential risks of active investment decision-making and product construction, investors and financial professionals may want to consider using the same product review process for smart beta ETFs that they use for active ETFs.

 2 Smart beta refers to an investment style where the manager passively follows an index designed to take advantage of perceived systematic biases or inefficiencies in the market.
 Smart beta strategies involve risk, including risk of loss.